veldhub/.github/profile/README.md

     - metadata:
       - description: A download helper, for simple or batch downloads.
 Also offers automatic compressed file extraction.
       - topic: ETL
+      - input:
+        - 1:
+          - description: Besides downloading directly from a given url, the downloader may also process a csv file for batch downloading.
+The first column of the csv must be the url, and the optional second column a designated file name.
+Column names are ignored by default (by var `csv_has_headers` being set to `true`).
+Note that the var `in_csv_file` can not be set at the same time as `url`, since the former designates batch processing while the latter designates a single download.
+          - file_type: csv
+          - content: download urls and target file names
+      - output:
+        - 1:
+          - description: optional.
+If `out_file` is unset, this script will fetch the file name from the resource.
 - https://github.com/veldhub/veld_code__fasttext
   - [veld_export.yaml](https://github.com/veldhub/veld_code__fasttext/blob/main/veld_export.yaml)
     - valid: True